The Way of Being

 Dedication (W Wilson).
 I dedicate my life to The Way of Being—to shared discovery (ideas) and realization (action and choice); to shedding the bonds of limited self and culture and so to see The Way so clearly that even in difficulty life is flow over force (opening to the real in individuals and the world); to realizing the ultimate in this world and beyond (inner and intrinsic ways in the dimensions and elements of the real).

 Shared affirmation (A Gupta).
 That pure unlimited consciousness that is all Being alone is supreme reality.
 That is the universe—its life and breath—that am I. So I am and embody the self-transcending universe that is all Being and has no other.

 2. Review and meditate on realization, priorities, and means.

-3. Realization.
-Work; relationships; ideas; network; shared action; days for engagement, days for renewal.
+Develop The Way (see document and database design: current plans); network; shared action; days for engagement, days for renewal.

 4. Tasks.
 Daily, long term.

 5. Experimental yoga (with meditation), in nature; posture.

 Experimental meditation—part of yoga: analytic / contemplative, for daily action, and the ultimate.
 Meditation as Being and vision (see dreams in item 7).

 Tasks, preparation and dedication of the next day and the future.
 Sleep early.
 Dreams as Being, vision, and inspiration.

 Template format: ACTION – dimension – detail (hyperlinks are italicized).